lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 This project documents more than a model-training experiment.

-It demonstrates the complete evolution of an AI application:
+It demonstrates the evolution of an AI application:

 ```text
 Problem Discovery